Alaska: Gambell in Spring

 Day 2: We’ll fly this morning to Nome and after a short layover, transfer to a smaller aircraft for the 50-minute flight to Gambell.
 Weather is always a factor in this part of the world, and there is a chance that we won’t be able to continue immediately to Gambell, where the small airstrip requires visual flying conditions.

 Days 3-8: Birdwatching at Gambell varies from excellent to incredible, combining the possibility of Asiatic birds with (normally) a spectacular passage of seabirds.
 We’ll also hope to see at least some of the birds that breed locally in western or northern Alaska but nowhere else in North America, such as Red-necked Stint (infrequent in recent years), Bluethroat, and White Wagtail.
 A few pairs of Rock Sandpipers (tschuktschorum subspecies) breed along with Semipalmated Plovers, Dunlins, Western Sandpipers, Red-necked Phalaropes, Lapland Longspurs and Snow Buntings.
 Our days will be spent covering and recovering areas that can harbor strays.
 The number of wanderers from Asia vary greatly from year to year.
 In some years they are simply very few, indeed almost none, while in a few there are many.
 In most years there are a scattering.
 The number of Asian species recorded arriving at Gambell appears related to the entire Bering region in general and the overall weather with storms from the southwest being the most optimal situation.
-The long list of Asian species we’ve seen during the last 30 years includes Siberian Sand-Plover, Common Greenshank, Green and Terek Sandpipers, Gray-tailed Tattler, Great Knot, Little, Temminck’s, and Long-toed Stints, Common Snipe, Oriental Pratincole, Black-tailed Gull, Common Tern (distinctive Asian black billed subspecies, longipennis), Common Cuckoo, Sky Lark, Siberian House-Martin (newly-split Siberian breeding species with more white on rump and a shallower tail fork), Dusky Warbler, Common Chiffchaff (dull eastern tristis subspecies which is likely a separate species; all but one of the nearly ten Alaska records are from Gambell, all since 2012!), Taiga Flycatcher, Siberian Rubythroat, Red-flanked Bluetail, Dusky, Naumann’s, and Eyebrowed Thrushes, Fieldfare, Asian (Siberian) Stonechat, Gray Wagtail, Olive-backed and Siberian (recent split from American Pipit) pipits, Brown Shrike, Rustic Bunting, Brambling, Common Rosefinch, Eurasian Bullfinch, and Hawfinch.
-In most years we find Common Ringed Plover, and a pair often nests south of the village.
-We have found Stejneger’s Scoter, a relatively recent split from White-winged Scoter to be of nearly annual occurrence.
+The long list of Asian species we’ve seen during the last 50 years includes Siberian Sand-Plover, Common Greenshank, Green and Terek Sandpipers, Gray-tailed Tattler, Great Knot, Little, Temminck’s, and Long-toed Stints, Common Snipe, Oriental Pratincole, Black-tailed Gull, Common Tern (distinctive Asian black billed subspecies, longipennis), Common Cuckoo, Sky Lark, Siberian House-Martin, Dusky Warbler, Common Chiffchaff (dull eastern tristis subspecies which is likely a separate species), Taiga Flycatcher, Siberian Rubythroat, Red-flanked Bluetail, Dusky, Naumann’s, and Eyebrowed Thrushes, Fieldfare, Amur Stonechat, Gray Wagtail, Olive-backed and Siberian Pipits, Brown Shrike, Rustic Bunting, Brambling, Common Rosefinch, Eurasian Bullfinch, and Hawfinch.
+We have found Stejneger’s Scoter, a relatively recent split from White-winged Scoter to be of annual occurrence.
 Red-throated Pipit is also recorded about on about half of the tours.
 We should add that strays also come from the North American side, and that list is nearly as long.

-When there are no exotic birds to chase, seawatching from the point is almost always superb: Arctic and Yellow-billed Loons, Emperor Goose, Common, King, Steller’s and sometimes Spectacled Eiders, all three species of jaeger, many gulls, including the distinctive Asian vegae subspecies of Herring, sometimes Slaty-backed, and rarely Black-headed, Ivory or even Ross’s, and literally hundreds of thousands of alcids including one or a few locally breeding Dovekies (usually seen sitting up on the cliffs on the side of the mountain but numbers seem to be diminishing) pass continuously.
-We also have a decent chance of seeing Black Guillemot (arctic mandtii subspecies).
+When there are no exotic birds to chase, seawatching from the point is almost always superb: Arctic and Yellow-billed Loons, Emperor Goose, Common, King, Steller’s and sometimes Spectacled Eiders, all three species of jaeger, many gulls, including the newly split Vega Gull (Larus vegae) which breeds in North American only on St Lawrence Island, sometimes Slaty-backed, and rarely Black-headed, or even Ivory or Ross’s, and literally hundreds of thousands of alcids passing by the point.
+We have a chance of seeing Dovekie (formerly a few were seen up on the side of the mountain, but in recent years only the odd bird is seen flying by the point, usually in the morning.
+We also have a good chance of seeing Black Guillemot (arctic mandtii subspecies), particularly if there is sea ice still present.
 In addition to the birds, Gray Whales pass by the point very closely and depending on the ice conditions we might see a few seals (four species occur) or with great luck a Walrus.
-Orca and even Beluga Whales have been see too.
+Orca and even Beluga Whales have been seen too.
 Over the last several decades we have seen greatly reduced sea ice, and in recent years the last of the ice flows have disappeared weeks, even months before our arrival.
-As a result ice-loving species such as Ivory Gull and Spectacled Eider are now recorded much less frequently.
+As a result, ice-loving species such as Ivory Gull and Spectacled Eider are now recorded much less frequently.
 Nights in Gambell.

 Day 10: Our main tour concludes this morning in Anchorage.